-All fundraising activities conducted by student groups and organizations and/or family groups must be approved in advance by the school's director, Carl Phillips.
+All fundraising activities conducted by student groups and organizations and/or family groups must be approved in advance by the school's Executive Director, Brenton Shavers.
 Participation in non-approved fundraising activities is a violation of school policy.
 Solicitations of students or employees by students for non-school-related activities will not be allowed during the school day.